7 Steps to Ace the Project Execution Phase

 You’ve done the difficult “figuring out” part; you know what needs to be done, who’s going to do it, and when it needs to be done.
 You now have the predefined steps that will help your team actualize your plans.

-Your focus, as a project manager, will change to performing and supervising all activities to create the deliverables as outlined in the project plan.
-As long as your team works effectively and adheres to the plan, you’ll be on track to successful project completion.
+- Your focus, as a project manager changes to performing and supervising all activities to create deliverables as outlined in the project plan

 - Managing people